Matthew Mills

 - Advising beneficiaries on a claim for an account in relation to an estate worth c.£6 million

-- Advising the executor of a c.£2 million estate on the revocation of English wills by a foreign will and the chances of proving a lost will
+- Advising the executor of a c.£2 million estate on the revocation of English wills by a foreign will, the chances of proving a lost will, and the doctrine of mutual wills (the Claimant instructed a KC)

-- Advising on claims brought by various family members and dependants pursuant to the Inheritance (Provision for Family and Dependants) Act 1975.
+- Advising clients on claims under the Inheritance (Provision for Family and Dependants) Act 1975 against multi-million-pound estates.

-- Successfully represented a defendant in the leading High Court authority on delay and laches in probate claims: James v Scudamore [2023] EWHC 996 (Ch)
+- Successfully representing a defendant in the leading authority on delay and laches in probate claims: James v Scudamore [2023] Ch 391

-- Obtaining a removal order and indemnity costs against recalcitrant executors in relation to a multi-jurisdictional estate
+- Successfully obtaining a removal order and indemnity costs against recalcitrant executors in relation to a multi-jurisdictional estate

 - Representing a child of the deceased in a claim in relation to the properties held in his mother’s c.£6 million estate

-- Successfully representing a beneficiary in a claim brought against an executor for failing to progress the administration of the estate
+- Successfully representing various beneficiaries in claims to progress the administration of an estate and pay the legacies promptly

-- Obtaining the first orders in the Business and Property Courts pursuant to the Guardianship (Missing Persons) Act 2017.
+- Successfully obtaining the first orders in the Business and Property Courts pursuant to the Guardianship (Missing Persons) Act 2017.

 In 2020, Matthew went on secondment to Dickinson Gleeson in Jersey.
 While offshore, Matthew worked on Z Trust [2020] JRC 072 (part of the leading litigation on insolvent trusts), the Crociani litigation, and Trico Ltd v Buckingham [2020] JCA 067 (a contractual dispute heard by the Jersey Court of Appeal).
 He also assisted with an expert report on Jersey trusts law in an international dispute worth $200 million, EFG Bank AG v Surewin Worldwide Ltd [2021] SGHC 227.